 This Plan is a long-range planning document for the County.
 The Development Concept in this Plan outlines the vision for the VAA.
 The Plan area will be developed logically, based on servicing, access, and the County's priorities.
-To Plan enables a logical development pattern, while providing certainty to residents, business owners, applicants and the County's regional partners.
+The Plan enables a logical development pattern, while providing certainty to residents, business owners, applicants and the County's regional partners.
 This Plan designates areas in the Plan area as one of two types:

-- Planning Areas: The development zones within the Plan area with shorter planning trajectories directed by the policy framework outlined in this ASP. - Future Development Areas: Development zones within the Plan area with longer planning trajectories that require an amendment to this ASP, prior to development being permitted.
+- Planning Areas: The development zones within the Plan area with shorter planning trajectories directed by the policy framework outlined in this ASP.
+Development of the Planning Areas will enable the EMR and County to achieve their 2044 employment targets for the Region. - Future Study Area: A development zone within the Plan area with a longer planning trajectory that will require an amendment to this ASP, prior to development being permitted.
+Comprehensive planning for the Future Study Area both protects and defines the Major Employment Area; while supporting development beyond the 2044 Growth Plan horizon.

-The Planning Areas and Future Development Areas are identified on Figure 7.
+The Planning Areas and Future Study Area are identified on Figure 7.

-In most cases, an Outline Plan will be required to support development in the Planning Areas; whereas, low impact or interim uses may be allowed without an Outline Plan in the Planning Areas and the Future Development Areas.
+In most cases, an Outline Plan will be required to support development in the Planning Areas; whereas, low impact or interim uses may be allowed without an Outline Plan in the Planning Areas and the Future Study Area.
 Section 7.0 of this Plan provides the policy framework that guides development requirements in the Plan area.